The GDC regards all tooth whitening procedures, including bleach and laser treatment, as the practice of dentistry.

 Products containing or releasing more than 6% hydrogen peroxide are illegal, while those containing or releasing less than 0.1% are freely available.

-If you are using a product which contains carbamide peroxide, contact the manufacturer to ensure that it does not release more than the maximum legal amount of hydrogen peroxide.
+If you're using a product containing carbamide peroxide, contact the manufacturer to check it doesn't release more than the maximum legal amount of hydrogen peroxide.

 The supply of any tooth whitening product that does not meet these conditions is prohibited.
-This includes products administered during a course of treatment that takes place entirely within the dental practice.
+This includes products administered during a course of treatment taking place entirely within the dental practice.

 Anyone involved in tooth whitening and bleaching must be trained and competent to carry out the procedure, or they risk a fitness to practise investigation.